-- · graduated from a certificate or degree the December prior, or - are expected to complete their degree and/or certificate requirements by the end of the spring semester of the current academic year and are registered for those courses, or - are pending August graduates who are registered for all remaining degree or certificate requirements to complete their program by the end of the summer semester while honoring the limitations on course loads, or - have been awarded a credit-bearing microcredential during the Fall or Spring semester of the current academic year or are registered for the courses required for and are expected to complete all requirements of a SUNY Schenectady microcredential by the end of the spring or summer semester.
+- graduated from a certificate or degree the December prior, or - are expected to complete their degree and/or certificate requirements by the end of the spring semester of the current academic year and are registered for those courses, or - are pending August graduates who are registered for all remaining degree or certificate requirements to complete their program by the end of the summer semester while honoring the limitations on course loads, or - have been awarded a credit-bearing microcredential during the Fall or Spring semester of the current academic year or are registered for the courses required for and are expected to complete all requirements of a SUNY Schenectady microcredential by the end of the spring or summer semester.

 Final clearance for degrees, certificates and microcredentials will be completed after the Commencement Ceremony after final grades are submitted.
 Identification of Honors at the Commencement ceremony will be for degrees and certificates only.
 Honors awarded at the ceremony will be based on the student's cumulative grade point averages excluding the final spring semester grades.
 Participation in the Commencement ceremony does not ensure the degree, certificate or microcredential will actually be awarded.
+Posthumous Degree Policy.
+SUNY Schenectady may award a degree posthumously in recognition of a student's work and satisfactory progress towards a degree at the time of death.